Release context

 Context of the week

-In issue #082, we deliberately abandoned the pursuit of “high-profile” updates and focused on the “Final Stabilization Cycle” topic.
-Consistency in small decisions gave a more stable result for daily operation.
+In issue #082, we deliberately abandoned the pursuit of “high-profile” updates and focused on the topic of “Final Stabilization Cycle”.
+Consistency in small decisions produced a more stable result for daily operation.

-In the work on the “Final Stabilization Cycle”, we kept the client’s optics: what exactly has been simplified in the daily process, and what should be postponed.
-This reduced the number of “beautiful, but unnecessary” refinements.
+In the work on the “Final Stabilization Cycle”, we kept the client’s optics: what exactly was simplified in the daily process, and what should be postponed.
+This reduced the number of “beautiful, but unnecessary” modifications.

 What has changed in the product

 In issue #082, we deliberately did not “build ahead”.
-On the topic “Final Stabilization Cycle” only things that pass the test for usefulness, stability and support were done.
+On the subject of “Final Stabilization Cycle”, only things that pass the test for usefulness, stability and compatibility were done.

 Architectural vector